freemimp/MarvelComics/README.md

 - I used jetpack compose, hilt, jetpack compose navigation.
 Junit5, Mockk and Kotlin coroutines and flow
 - App is split by the feature,
-- A separate module created for snapshots, as it does not work well with Roboelectric
+- A separate module created for snapshots, as it does have conflicts with some dependencies like Roboelectric.
--
+- This code is WIP